AdaCore/spark2014/docs/lrm/source/statements.rst

 .. centered:: **Legality Rules**

 Each of the four names shall denote a primitive function of the type, referred to respectively as the First, Next, Has_Element, ane Element functions of the type.
 All parameters of all four subprograms shall be of mode In.

 The First function of the type shall take a single parameter, which shall be of type T. The "cursor type" of T is defined to be result type of the First function.
 The name of the First function shall be resolvable from these rules alone.
 [This means the the cursor type of T can be determined without examining the other three subprogram names].
 The cursor type of T shall not be limited.
 The "cursor subtype" of T is defined to be the result subtype of the First function.
 The cursor subtype of T shall be definite.

 The Next function of the type shall have two parameters, the first of type T and the second of the cursor type of T; the result type of the function shall be the cursor type of T.

 The Has_Element function of the type shall have two parameters, the first of type T and the second of the cursor type of T; the result type of the function shall be Boolean.

 The Element function of the type shall have two parameters, the first of type T and the second of the cursor type of T; the default element subtype of T is then defined to be the result subtype of the Element function.

 Reverse container element iterators are not in |SPARK|.
 The loop parameter of a container element iterator is a constant object.

-   TBD - positional notation in an Iterable aspect spec ok?
+.. todo: positional notation in an Iterable aspect spec ok?

-   TBD - quantified expressions only, or loop statements too.

 .. centered:: **Dynamic Semantics**